JanetMatsen/protocols/_posts/2014-12-20-Nash-Screen-For-ACS-libraries.md

 ## Weigh chemicals
 * Use spreadsheet to calculate amount of each ingredient to weigh out.
 * Prepare eppendorf tubes for cofactors: NADH, CoA, Mg++.
 Name & date on top.
+	* Don't put these on ice or they will attract water precipitation.
 * Label a 15mL tub for formate: date, formate, concentration,
 * Item locations:
 	* NADH, ATP, CoA: -20oC freezer closest to Amanda's bench.
-NADH & CoA are in a plastic baggie at the very bottom, in the clear bin.
+NADH & CoA are in a plastic baggie at the very bottom, in the cl ear bin.
 ATP is in a bigger bottle a few shelves up, and is shared with Amanda.
+	* formate is in the Na (sodium bin), and MgCl2 is in the M bin.
 * Put temperature sensitive reagents on ice
 * Weigh on most precise balance, being careful not to get water on the tubes (will effect measurement)
   * CoA is expensive ($231/100mg bottle); don't get much more than is required.
 NADH is medium-expensive, so don't go crazy with that either.